-It was the book Watchmaking by George Daniels, that started it all.
+It was the book ‘Watchmaking’ by George Daniels, that started it all.

-Using my hands to create things and using my head to understand complex concepts is something I’ve always loved.
+“Using my hands to create things and using my head to understand complex concepts is something I’ve always loved.”

-The book explains how to build a watch from scratch; The engineering skills and the degree of perfection needed in the craft are quite special.
+The book explains how to build a watch from scratch; the engineering skills and the degree of perfection needed in the craft, are quite special.

-Among other things, Søren Andersen was responsible for the maintenance of Jens Olsen’s world clock, consisting of no less than 15,448 parts.
+Among other things, Søren Andersen was responsible for the maintenance of Jens Olsen’s World Clock, consisting of no less than 15,448 parts.

-My apprenticeship gave me the appetite of learning everything there is to know about watchmaking, says Christian.
+“My apprenticeship gave me the appetite for learning everything there is to know about watchmaking,” says Christian.

 Sharing his passion: